Umesh Reddy: Death sentence

 Reddy was tried and convicted in 9 cases, including the rape of Jayashree Subbaiah.
 He was acquitted in 11 cases due to lack of sufficient evidence.
 On 26 October 2006, Judge K Sukanya of the Bengaluru city fast-track court gave him multiple sentences including a death sentence, a 7-year sentence plus ₹ 25,000 fine and a 10-year sentence plus ₹ 25,000 fine.
 Reddy tried to win the judge's mercy by saying that he wanted to study and take care of his mother, but the judge did not relent.
 Since the death sentence was the heaviest sentence, the case was referred to the High Court as per procedure.

 On 4 October 2007, a division bench of the Karnataka High Court also convicted Reddy, but the judges differed on the death sentence.
 Justice V G Sabhahit upheld the death penalty, but Justice Ravi B Naik advocated rigorous imprisonment for life with no scope for amnesty.
 A third judge, Justice S. R. Bannurmath, was appointed to resolve the tie.
 On 18 February 2009, Bannurmath upheld the death sentence, and thus, the High Court confirmed the death penalty for Umesh Reddy.
 On 1 February 2011, the Supreme Court also upheld the death sentence.
 Justices Altamas Kabir and A K Pathak argued that Reddy was incapable of rehabilitation, and that his rape and murder of Jayashree fell under "rarest of the rare" category, a requirement for capital punishment in India.

 Reddy immediately filed a mercy petition before the President of India.
 On 7 May 2012, the Government of Karnataka rejected Reddy's mercy plea.
 Subsequently, the President of India also rejected his mercy petition on 12 May 2013.
-Reddy then filed a fresh petition, which is now pending before a Supreme Court constitution bench.
-On 4 November 2022, the Supreme Court commuted his death sentence to 30 years imprisonment.
+Reddy then filed a fresh petition, following which on 4 November 2022, the Supreme Court commuted his death sentence to 30 years imprisonment.

 In popular culture

 The Kannada language movie Umesh (2013) is a fictionalized version of Umesh Reddy's life.
 Khatarnak or Khataranak Umesh Reddy (2013), another Kannada movie, was also based on Umesh Reddy's life.
 His character was also portrayed by Adi Lokesh in Dandupalya 2 & Dandupalya 3, where he is seen as one of the inmates of Dandupalya gang in Hindalga Prison.

-A 3 episodes documentary called "Beast of Bangalore: Indian Predator" was released on Netflix on 16th December 2022 depicting Umesh's heinous crimes.
+A three-episode documentary called Beast of Bangalore: Indian Predator was released on Netflix on 16 December 2022 depicting Umesh's heinous crimes.
 The documentary included interviews with local police officials, victims and associates who helped Umesh in some of his crimes.